Best Practices and Performance Tuning

 How to interpret your results?

 Analyze your download and upload speeds; if they are below our recommendation, you should consider upgrading your service provider connection.
 We recommend minimum downloads and uploads of 10 Mbps and 5 Mbps for each VDI user.
-For Example, a 5-user office operating over the Internet will require a minimum of 50 Mbps of download and 25 Mbps of upload Capacity.
+For example, a 5-user office operating over the Internet will require a minimum of 50 Mbps download and 25 Mbps upload as minimum capacity.

-- Subscribe to a private vs. an Internet circuit from your carrier to connect to your cloud resources whenever possible.
-Your A2000 account representative can help you with your carrier subscription.
+- Subscribe to a private vs. an Internet circuit to connect to their cloud resources whenever possible.
+The A2000 carrier team can help clients with circuit subscription and carrier selection.

-- Replace all your office PCs with a thin client or lock your office PC to simulate a Thin client.
+- Replace PCs with a thin client or lock office PC to simulate a Thin client.
 Thin clients are optimized for VDI use, are more secure, and require less maintenance.

-- Always use wired network connections vs. wireless whenever possible.
+- Use wired network connections vs. wireless whenever possible.